AchimA/CAD-Helper/README.md

     :information_source: This operator works on the entire scene, not only selected objects.
 * **Link / Object-Data Helper  [❗Experimental]**
     * Detect same-named object groups (e.g., exported duplicates like screws) and link their mesh data.
 This can greatly reduce the number of vertices.\
-    ❗→ Since only the name is checked, it might have unwanted behaviour.
+    ❗→ Since only the name is checked, it might have unwanted behavior.
 Please be sure to check the outcome!